FrenkieWang/Simon_Game/ReadMe.md

 #### 6. Generated numbers 1 - 4 ramdomly
 	Make a []gameArray to store the array for each round of the game Make a temporary button that implements the displayRound function -> each round.
-	Press the button to generate a random book from 1-4, insert the array []gameArray from the right side
+	Press the button to generate a random book from 1-4, insert the array []gameArray from the right side.

 #### 7. Connect Number with Color - buttonFlash(btnNumber)
     'Green': 1,